 Surfside Beach Video

 The Surfside Beach Pier is perfect for sunset walks over the water or enjoying Sunday Serenades, a summer concert series.
 Fisherman interested in casting a line will find equipment rentals and bait available in the Pier's tackle shop.
 Originally built in 1953, this pier has been rebuilt at least three times, the last in March of 1993.
+Please see the Pier page for important information after Hurricane Mathew.

 Visitors can also enjoy a game of tennis, bocce, shuffleboard and much more at one of the town's seven public parks.
 All Children's Park has playground equipment made especially for those with physical challenges.
 The newest park, Passive Park, sits beside the public library and offers a place to enjoy the beauty of nature in quiet contemplation.